Updated: Jun 4, 2022

 Whether our ADHD behavior is a strength or a challenge, weakness, limitation, or even disability often depends on the situation or environment.

-This post will show you how to understand seemingly paradoxical or illogical ADHD behavior and make sense of the associated superpowers and struggles.
+This post will show you how to understand seemingly paradoxical or illogical ADHD behavior and make sense of the associated strengths and struggles.

 A lot of things will suddenly add up and become clear, whether you're the one affected or someone close to you is.
 This knowledge can help make your relationships so much easier, lighter, and calmer.